ominusliticus/learning_scientific_computing/introduction.md

 - Bash shell scripting
 - Project Configuration
 - Version Control with Git, including remote server visualization with GitHub
+- Communication with remote  particular in complex compute clusters, an command line interfacing

 The standard for high performing scientific computing is C++.
 Therefore, the primary focus of the following sections will be to provide guidance for the C++ programming language.